esausilva/react-production-deployment/README.md

 ## The App

-The React app is very basic in nature, it calls an Express.js API with only one `POST` route and one `GET` route.
+The React app is very basic in nature, it calls an Express.js and/or Lambda Functions API with only one `POST` route and one `GET` route.

 The `GET` route returns _“Hello from Express”_ and the `POST` route is just one field that when posting it returns _“I received your POST request.
 This is what you sent me: [from input]”_.